swcarpentry/DEPRECATED-bc/intermediate/matlab/README.md

 ## History

 The first ever MATLAB bootcamp was held in Manchester in January 2014 (see [here](http://www.walkingrandomly.com/?p=5324) and [here](http://software-carpentry.org/blog/2014/01/feedback-manchester-matlab-bootcamp.html) for blog posts about the event; the official event page is [here](http://apawlik.github.io/2014-01-14-manchester/)).
-The instructors from that event wrote up their teaching materials (i.e. the materials included in this `bc/intermediate/matlab/` directory) and ([The MathWorks](http://www.mathworks.com.au/) have released them under a [Creative Commons Attribution license](http://opendefinition.org/licenses/cc-by/)).
+The instructors from that event wrote up their teaching materials (i.e. the materials included in this `bc/intermediate/matlab/` directory) and [The MathWorks](http://www.mathworks.com.au/) have released them under a [Creative Commons Attribution license](http://opendefinition.org/licenses/cc-by/).

 In August 2014 a second MATLAB bootcamp was held in Melbourne, Australia.
 One of the instructors from the bootcamp wrote a [review of the materials](http://www.software-carpentry.org/blog/2014/08/matlab-review.html), however as yet no work has been done to update the materials on the basis of that review.